JamesAlexanderWells/James-Wells-Sensat-Angular-Test/README.md

 # James Wells Sensat Angular Test

 James Wells' submission to Sensat for Angular Programming Exercise (including unit tests)
-- The two bonus exercises that were chosen were the graph of sensors readings
+- The two bonus exercises that were chosen were the graph of sensors readings and the table filtering

 ## How to set up / start up